 Kilburn Groundwater Prohibition Area

-The EPA proposes to establish a groundwater prohibition area (GPA) in parts of Kilburn (please refer to the map).
+The EPA has established a groundwater prohibition area (GPA) in parts of Kilburn (please refer to the map).

 Groundwater is water that is present underground within rocks or sediments and can be accessed by a bore with an outdoor pump.
 Most properties do not have access to groundwater.

-The need to establish a GPA follows the completion of a site contamination audit, undertaken on behalf of the Department for Infrastructure and Transport (DIT) in relation to the former Islington Railyards site.
+The need to establish a GPA followed the completion of a site contamination audit, undertaken on behalf of the Department for Infrastructure and Transport (DIT) in relation to the former Islington Railyards site.
 The audit report concluded that groundwater is contaminated with hexavalent chromium and trichloroethene (TCE) related to historical workshop activities.
-Based on the information reviewed, the EPA will take action necessary to prevent actual or potential harm to human health or safety.
+Based on the information reviewed, the EPA has taken action necessary to prevent actual or potential harm to human health or safety.

-The EPA proposes to establish a groundwater prohibition area (GPA) in parts of Kilburn (please refer to the map).
+The EPA has established a groundwater prohibition area (GPA) in parts of Kilburn (please refer to the map).

 Groundwater is water that is present underground within rocks or sediments and can be accessed by a bore with an outdoor pump.
 Most properties do not have access to groundwater.

-The need to establish a GPA follows the completion of a site contamination audit, undertaken on behalf of the Department for Infrastructure and Transport (DIT) in relation to the former Islington Railyards site.
+The need to establish a GPA followed the completion of a site contamination audit, undertaken on behalf of the Department for Infrastructure and Transport (DIT) in relation to the former Islington Railyards site.
 The audit report concluded that groundwater is contaminated with hexavalent chromium and trichloroethene (TCE) related to historical workshop activities.
-Based on the information reviewed, the EPA will take action necessary to prevent actual or potential harm to human health or safety.
+Based on the information reviewed, the EPA has taken action necessary to prevent actual or potential harm to human health or safety.

 • How will this be communicated to future purchasers?